newrelic/newrelic_aws_cloudwatch_plugin/README.md

 ## Notes

-- Recommend using detailed monitoring (CloudWatch) when possible.
+- CloudWatch detailed monitoring is recommended, please enable when available.
 - Chart x-axis (time) is off by 60 seconds, due to CloudWatch's lag & lack of New Relic backfill (end time) support.
-- Last data point is used to fill gaps in low resolution metrics.
+- Latest data point is used to fill gaps in low resolution metrics.
+- Can use services like Upstart, Systemd, Runit, and Monit to manage the process.